 Minerals in Nettle

 Iron, phosphorus, sodium, calcium, potassium, and magnesium make up the collection of minerals in nettle.
-Each is important to our overall health, and they work together to produce great benefits in our bodies.
 The minerals further illuminate how nettle benefits us and our hair.

 Iron plays a large role in our blood.
 Specifically, it helps with oxygen transport from our lungs to the rest of our bodies.
 Without enough iron, we don't have enough healthy red blood cells able to do the job.
-That means everything in our bodies is affected.
-Iron helps with general energy (or fatigue with a deficiency) and overall wellness, digestion, and focus.
+That means everything in our bodies is affected, including our hair.

 In short, iron helps give oxygen to the cells which grow our hair.